-Become a Diagnostic Medical Sonographer in Michigan.
+How to Become a Sonographer in Michigan in 2026

 The successful completion of a recognized Michigan DMS program is the most comprehensive and direct way students can earn eligibility to sit for the ARDMS Sonography Principles & Instrumentation (SPI) exam, as well as a specialty exam.
 Passing both of their exams will allow you to receive professional certification in diagnostic medical sonography.